Mihai Ralea: Legacy

+In the 1990s, Slama-Cazacu went public with her belief that Mihai Ralea may have been a victim of terrorism, since he and others who had supported Gheorghiu-Dej's Western policy all seemed to succumb to "sudden cancers and other such ailments"; she reports a legend that, in August 1963, Gheorghiu-Dej had expressed great distress at having lost his "greatest adviser".
+Commenting on Slama-Cazacu's suspicion, Neculau argued that Ralea's death came "just in time", since from July 1964 the Securitate's chief, Alexandru Drăghici, had ordered the collection new incriminating data.
+These included reports that Ralea was critiquing national communism as a gateway to "chauvinistic nationalism" and the "antisemitic ferment".

-Ralea was survived by his only child, daughter Catinca Ralea (1929–1981).
-In her twenties, she cultivated a literary circle which included poet Geo Dumitrescu.
-She also had a career in letters, before becoming a Radio Romania International reporter and Romanian Television producer.
-In 1969, Catinca provided live coverage of the Apollo 11 mission, including the first Moon landing.
+The sociologist was survived by two daughters, from two relationships.
+Officially, his only child was Catinca Ralea (1929–1981), from his marriage to Ioana.
+In her twenties, she cultivated a literary circle which included poet Geo Dumitrescu, also defying her father by establishing contacts with old-regime loyalists during their time in the West.
+Catinca made her career in letters, before becoming a Radio Romania International reporter and Romanian Television producer.
+In 1969, she provided live coverage of the Apollo 11 mission, including the first Moon landing.
 Additionally, she is remembered for her translations from J. D. Salinger (which fed Romania's counterculture of the 1960s) and J. R. R. Tolkien.
 With Eugenia Cîncea, she completed a best-selling translation of Tess of the d'Urbervilles, which had five editions between 1962 and 1982.
-Against her father's wish, she married in 1958 the actor Emanoil Petruț, who survived her by two years.
+Against her father's wish, she had married in 1958 the actor Emanoil Petruț, who survived her by two years.
+Catinca's half-sister, born to Ralea's paramour Simionescu, and recognized by her father, emigrated to Australia in the 1970s; she was eventually joined there by her mother.